gliderlabs/docker-alpine/docs/index.md

 You use the `apk` command to manage packages.
 We don't ship the image with a package index (since that can go stale fairly quickly), so you need to add the `--update` flag to `apk` when installing.
 An example installing the `nginx` package would be `apk add --update nginx`.
 Check out [the usage page][usage] for more advanced usage and `Dockerfile` examples.

+## Caveats

+The musl libc implementation may work a little different than you are used to.
+One example of this is with DNS. musl libc does not use `domain` or `search` in the `/etc/resolv.conf` file.
+It also queries name servers in parallel which can be problematic if your first name server has a different DNS view (such as service discovery through DNS).
+We have [a page dedicated to the caveats][caveats] you should be aware of.

 ## Build

 This image is built and tested in a continuous integration environment using the `build` script.
 We then push the resulting images directly to Docker Hub.
 Check out [the page on building and testing][build] the images for more information.